We’ve just learned of a huge change coming soon to the Morocco Pavilion, and we wonder what it means for this amazing pavilion?

 After many years of working together, we have a mutually agreed arrangement to begin the process of transitioning operations of the Morocco Pavilion to Disney.
 By the end of the year, Disney will assume operations of this important part of EPCOT and under Disney’s operation, the pavilion will continue to honor the rich tradition and legacy it has since it opened.

-I have mixed feelings about this change.
-Also, I wonder what this means for the Morocco Pavilion?
+I have mixed feelings about this change, and wonder what this means for the Morocco Pavilion?

-Also, the operating participants that run the Morocco Pavilion also oversee operations of the henna cart in Disney’s Animal Kingdom and Paradiso 37 in Disney Springs.
-They will continue to manage both of these locations.
+Also, the operating participants that ran the Morocco Pavilion also oversee operations for the henna cart in Disney’s Animal Kingdom and Paradiso 37 in Disney Springs.
+No announcement has been made about changing ownership of these locations.

 Changes in Other Pavilions

 When thinking of pavilion changes, my mind immediately drifts to the Norway Pavilion.
 Although outdated, Maelstrom had a huge following.
 Many guests were disappointed with the Frozen themed-ride.

 Most disheartening to me are the Stave Church exhibit changes.
 Once a place of interesting historical facts on the Norway people, is now more of a homage to the Frozen movie.

 What are your thoughts on this ownership change?
 Do you think Disney will keep Morocco’s authentic feel, or add more Disney touches?
 Share your thoughts with us on our Facebook Page.